sanukag/ai-maintenance-assistant/README.md

 The worker interface is available at `http://127.0.0.1:3000`.
-A dedicated background worker processes persisted imports independently of the browser and API request.
+A dedicated background worker processes persisted imports independently of the browser and API request, while Qdrant provides indexed semantic candidate search with a SQLite fallback.
 The API remains available at `http://127.0.0.1:8000`, including its interactive documentation at `/docs`.
 Compose keeps documents, SQLite metadata, vectors and conversation history in a named volume when the containers are recreated.